The pros & cons of single service, bundled and total facility management

-Right now 69% of the market outsources more than half of their facilities services.
+According to the FMJ, 69% of the market outsources more than half of their facilities services.
 And only 6% of facilities services choose to deliver them entirely in-house.
 Although the trend to embrace TFM has slowed in recent years, for companies of a certain size, the appeal of outsourcing all the risk and complexity of multi-site FM management is strong.
 At the last count around 12% of all FM contracts were based on a TFM model.

 Feeling the strain?
 Download our three-step guide to selecting a CAFM system

-Single service vs bundled vs TFM
+Single service vs bundled service models

 In the bundled scenario, companies are looking to rationalise their suppliers by bundling together three or four similar services to be dealt with by one contractor.
 There might be a few types of services bundled (typically split between hard and soft FM services) and dealt with by different suppliers.